Types of Yoga

 Siddha Asana: Pressing the secret parts with the left foot, placing the right foot above the secret parts, and sitting erect Siddha Asana is assumed.
-Pascimottana Asana: Stretching the leg on the ground, touching the big toes with forearms, and placing the face on knees, Pascimottana Asana is established.
+Pascimottana Asana: Stretching the leg on the ground, touching the big toes with forearms, and placing the face on the knees, Pascimottana Asana is established.
 Sukha Asana: It is the posture in which comfort and steadiness are attained.
-Those who are weak and cannot form any Asana may go for this.
+Those who are weak and cannot do other yoga poses may go for this.

-Having practiced and got mastery over Yama, Niyama, Asana, and purification of Nadis one should go for Pranayama.
+Having practiced and gotten the mastery over Yama, Niyama, Asana, and purification of Nadis one should go for Pranayama.

 The height of the one’s body is ninety-six Angulaswhen measured with his thumb.
 (One Angula is equal to the height of the upper part of the thumb).
 Prana is twelve Angulas more than the body.
 By the practice of yoga, one can reduce the length of Prana by generating the Agni (Fire).
 He is the knower of Brahman.

 The luminous Agni (Fire) which is triangular in form is seated in the middle of the body like a lamp of molten gold.
 It is found in the quadrangular form in quadrupeds, circular in birds, hexagonal in crawling creatures like snakes, and octagonal in insects.

 The middle of the body here referred to is the region of the umbilical knot which is situated nine Angulas from the anus.
 The height of the region is four Angulas, and the lateral width is also four Angulas.
 The middle of this region is the navel.
 For other creatures, the middle of the body is the middle of the belly.